Journey into Narnia: Creating The Lion, the Witch, and the Wardrobe

-Journey into Narnia: Creating the Lion, the Witch, and the Wardrobe was a theme park show that operated at Disney's Hollywood Studios from December 9, 2005, to January 1, 2008.
-It was a "stand and watch" attraction, with a live appearance by the White Witch character and a display of several costumes from the film.
+Journey into Narnia: The Lion, the Witch, and the Wardrobe was a walk through attraction in Animation Courtyard at the Hollywood Studios theme park, Walt Disney World, that operated from December 9, 2005, to January 1, 2008.
+It was a "stand and watch" attraction, with a live appearance by the White Witch character and ended with a display of several costumes from the film.

 Summary

-Visitors to the Journey into Narnia were led into an antechamber with a Wardrobe prop "entrance".
+Guests were led into an antechamber with a Wardrobe prop "entrance".
 The audience was then led through the wardrobe doors into a large room adorned with flocked pine trees, a lamppost, a large tree illuminated with fiber optics, and a large (150") projection television screen.
 The screen displayed a greatly abridged version of The Chronicles of Narnia: The Lion, the Witch and the Wardrobe, the 2005 feature film co-produced by Disney and Walden Media.

 At a key point in the abridged film, the White Witch appeared on a terrace above the crowd and read a few lines from the film.
 The abridged film then continued on-screen, followed by a short preview of The Chronicles of Narnia: Prince Caspian, the second Narnia feature film, which was to be released in 2008.
 None of the material shown on-screen was exclusive — all could be found in the DVD edition of The Lion, the Witch, and the Wardrobe or in online previews of Prince Caspian.

-After standing and watching for approximately 10 to 15 minutes, the audience exited through a hallway that was decorated with several costumes from the film.
+After standing and watching for 10 to 15 minutes, the audience exited through a hallway that was decorated with several costumes from the film.